• Skip to primary navigation

 Half racks are appealing because they share a lot of the same functions as the bigger power racks at a lower cost and a smaller footprint.

-With half racks, you do your squats just outside of the half-cage.
+With half racks, you do your squats just outside of the half-cage and rely on spotter arms to “catch” the barbell in the event you have to bail out of a squat.

 These bad boys are your stripped-down, no-frills version of a half squat rack.